Airhead model differences over the years (with a wee bit of information on prior models)

 Some literature is flat out WRONG about it being OK to do that on

-separate 6 volt coils in series, which were very reliable.
+separate 6 volt coils in series, just like much earlier models, and these were very reliable.

 You can read all about the